AuDigitalHealth/lingo/docs/USERGUIDE.md

 4. Click the ***Cancel this Review*** button.
-The task's status will change to "In Progress" and the task will be removed from the "Tasks Requiring Review" screen in Snomio.
+The task's status will change to "In Progress" and the task will be removed from the "Tasks Requiring Review" screen in Lingo.

 To review a task: